 Start of the climb.

 This climb begins at the northeastern edge of Tavistock (ancient stannary and market town; pop.
 11,018, 2011).
-Long, but not particularly challenging, the climb enters Dartmoor National Park at 900 meters and passes a very cool abandoned quarry 2 kilometers from the top.
-There are 3 challenging segments to this climb (a) Start - 300 meters @ 10%, (b) km 2.5 to 3.9 @ 9.4% and (c) 800 meters beginning at km 6.1 that averages 9.2%) - otherwise, the climb is 7% or less with 3 brief descents along the way.
+Long, but not particularly challenging, the climb enters Dartmoor National Park at 900 meters and passes a very cool abandoned quarry two kilometers from the top.
+There are three challenging segments to this climb: (a) Start - 300 meters @ 10%, (b) km 2.5 to 3.9 @ 9.4% and (c) 800 meters beginning at km 6.1 that averages 9.2%).
+Otherwise, the climb is 7% or less with three brief descents along the way.

 The climb is on B3357 but is named for the area of Rundlestone at the top of the climb.

 Pork Hill Car Park and Viewpoint -- km 4.

 Steepest ½ kilometer begins at km 2.2 (11.5%).

 “Rundlestone is another long Devonshire climb in the heart of Dartmoor.
 Starting from the town of Tavistock, the climb goes East through the village of Merrivale towards Princetown and the top of Barn Hill.
 Rundelstone climb